 As Penny grew, her brain couldn’t keep up with her body’s demands and the conditions worsened.
 After 8 courageous months, Penny decided it was time.
 She peacefully passed away in Mom and Dad’s arms from respiratory failure on June 28, 2020.
-She finally gained her glitter wings she requested and rode her unicorn Hope, onto a rainbow into the sky.
+Penny finally gained the glitter wings she requested and rode her unicorn Hope, onto a rainbow into the sky.
 We always told her she could do and be anything she ever imagined and could visit us anytime.

 During our journey with Penny, we received an outpouring of support from our family, friends and community, who we now call PALS!
-We are beyond grateful and hope to provide that kind of love and care for our medically fragile/complex pals and their families.
+We are beyond grateful and hope to provide that kind of love and care for our medically fragile pals and their families.

 Our sweet Penny gifted us with a shining light of love and hope, that we will continue to carry that light through the work of Penny’s Pals.

 -Penny’s Parents, Rose and David Winsman